nidhip05/ekart-in-react/README.md

 - ## Responsive Design
   Seamlessly adapts to all devices, ensuring a smooth browsing experience on smartphones, tablets, and desktops
 - ## Robust Catalog
-  Explore a wide array of outdoor products including footwear, accessories, and gear
+  Explore a wide array of outdoor products including footwear
 - ## Efficient State Management
   Utilizes Redux for efficient data handling, ensuring fast and reliable performance